 Overall, the feel of the keyboard is quite satisfying and nothing feels out of place.
 Although some consumers may be disappointed with a less-than-four-octave span, the full-size keys and octave transposition option provide an adequate compromise.
 The size of the keyboard itself is right where it should be, and adding more keys to reach a four-octave span would have increased its size to an uncomfortable length.

-Below, please take a moment to view some of the best synthesizers currently on sale at Amazon, and then see how well they stack up to the DSI Mopho x4:
+Below, please take a moment to view some of the best synthesizers currently on sale online, and then see how well they stack up to the DSI Mopho x4:

 The Mopho X4 comes with four banks of factory-installed patches, allowing for a huge amount of sound variation out of the box.
 If you’ve had any experience with the Tetra or the Prophet 08, you can expect similar results from the Mopho X4.
 It provides deep bass, crunchy leads, and smooth pads, all easily manipulated through the front panel’s editing parameters.